 If a government agency such as a utility company owns the easement, the government itself could be held liable.
 Claims against the government in Colorado abide by a different set of rules than standard premises liability cases.
 For example, you may have a shorter deadline to file your claim.
 It is important to work with an attorney if you believe you have a claim against the government.

 Personal injury claims involving accidents on easements are complicated.
 Determining who is liable for your accident and related injuries may take an in-depth investigation by a law firm into who owns the property and easement, who is responsible for causing your accident, and what the terms of the easement contract say about injury liability.
-For more information about this type of case, contact our Denver slip and fall attorney at Fang Law Firm for a free consultation.
+For more information about this type of case, contact our Denver slip and fall attorney at Fang Accident Lawyers for a free consultation.